 Whether you choose to believe it or not, the colours we choose to have in our homes can affect our moods.
 You may not have realised, but sometimes the colour on the walls of the rooms you are in can affect how you feel.

-For this reason it is important to choose the colour scheme for your home carefully, including the kitchen.
+For this reason it is important to choose the kitchen colour schemes for your home carefully, including the kitchen.
 The kitchen is one of the rooms in your home you will spend a decent amount of time in.
 Which is why it will be important that you feel good when you’re in the area.